 Best Residential IP VPNs

 1. TorGuard ($7.99/month)

 Residential IPs are pretty rare right now.
 The best service we can find is from TorGuard.
-Here you can buy a Residential IP for $7.99/month on top of a regular VPN fee.
+Here you can buy a Residential IP for $7.99/month (+ $9.99/month for the regular VPN service).

 Click here to get a Residential IP from TorGuard ($7.99/month).